off-by-some/fynx/docs/generation/markdown/derived-observables.md

-# Derived Observables: Transforming Data with `>>`
+# Derived Observables: Transforming Data with `.then()` and `>>`

 Observables hold reactive values, and conditionals filter them.
 But what truly unlocks FynX's power is transformation—the ability to derive new values from existing ones automatically.

-That's what the `>>` operator does.
-It's FynX's transformation engine.
-It takes an observable and a function, and creates a new observable that automatically stays in sync.
-When the source changes, the function runs, and the derived observable updates.
+FynX provides two ways to create derived observables: the `.then()` method and the `>>` operator.
+Both create computed observables that automatically stay in sync with their sources.
+When the source changes, the transformation function runs, and the derived observable updates.

 This is where reactive programming stops being about "responding to changes" and starts being about "declaring relationships."
 You describe how values relate to each other, and FynX handles the synchronization.